Ricardo Duchesne: Investigation and retirement

 The following month, on June 4, 2019, the University announced that Duchesne was taking early retirement.
 The terms of his settlement with them prohibit him from speaking publicly about the circumstances leading to his retirement.

 Duchesne had stopped publishing in mainstream academic journals even before his retirement.
 Since then, he has continued his research and writing as an independent scholar, publishing articles on his Council of Euro-Canadians blog and in Kevin McDonald's white nationalist journal, The Occidental Quarterly.
-More recently, he published an extended review of Joseph Henrich's The WEIRDest People, in Mankind Quarterly, a peer-reviewed journal that has been described as a "cornerstone of the scientific racism establishment", a "white supremacist journal", and "a pseudo-scholarly outlet for promoting racial inequality".
-He has also published in The Postil Magazine.
+More recently, he published an extended review of Joseph Henrich's book The WEIRDest People In the World, in Mankind Quarterly, a pseudoscientific journal that has been described as a "cornerstone of the scientific racism establishment", a "white supremacist journal", and "a pseudo-scholarly outlet for promoting racial inequality".